Cottonmouth Gold series

 If you have Paypal, purchasing is super simple!
 Just choose the product you want, click on the drop-down menu to choose the length you need, and click "Add to Cart".
 You will need to create an account with us, just basic information, so that we can contact you with updates as well as know where to ship your cables.

 IF THE LENGTH or design of the cable you are wanting is not in an easy dropdown, please email us info@SnakeRiverAudio.com

-Paypal users - You can finish the transaction then and there, easy peasy!
+Paypal & Credit Card users - You can finish the transaction then and there, easy peasy!

-International customers - Please make sure you've created an account, then email us info@SnakeRiverAudio.com and we will reply with wire transfer information.
+International customers - If you are unable to purchase via Paypal or Credit Card, please make sure you've created an account, then email us info@SnakeRiverAudio.com and we will reply with wire transfer information.